gasduster99/primaryConcerns/README.md

 sensativity analysis) misspecifying n here does not dramatically change the results.

-Sampling a million y* voting outcomes and assigning the appropriate number of electoral college votes to the winner in each case produces a distribution of electoral college votes in each state for each democratic candidate against Trump.
+Sampling a million y* voting outcomes and assigning the appropriate number of electoral college votes to the winner in each case produces a distribution of electoral college votes in each state, for each democratic candidate against Trump.
 Summing these distributions over the relavent states gives a prediction for the number of electoral college votes each candidate will get from those states.

-In this simulation I have limited the prediction to Iowa, Florida, Michigan, Nevada, New Hampshire, Virginia, and Wisconsin.
-Although I would like to add Minnesota, Ohio, Nevada, North Carolina, and Pennsylvania, pending decent polls from those states.
+In this simulation I have limited the prediction to Iowa, Florida, Michigan, Nevada, New Hampshire, Virginia, Wisconsin, and North Carolina.
+Although I would like to add Minnesota, Ohio, and Pennsylvania, pending decent polls from those states.
 I have tried to limit poll inclusion to polls present on FivethirtyEight appearing within the last two-three months and that achieve at least a B+ pollster rating from FivethirtyEight.
 If you can think of any other states that deserve to be considered, I welcome you to provide me a convincing argument as to why.
 If I am convinced and I can find the data I will include it.

 ![header image](https://raw.github.com/gasduster99/primaryConcerns/master/collegeVotes.jpg)

-Describe probability measure

-Display probability
+Finally to boil the simulation down to a simple measure of success, I compute the probability that each candidate will defeat Trump.